Hydra Technologies Gavilán

-The E1 Gavilán ('Sparrowhawk' in English) is an unman electrical-surveillance airplane designed and manufactured by the Mexican firm Hydra Technologies of Mexico.
+The E1 Gavilán ('Sparrowhawk' in English) is an unmanned electrical-surveillance airplane designed and manufactured by the Mexican firm Hydra Technologies.
 The aircraft is a remotely controlled unmanned aerial vehicle.

-The Gavilán was presented on June 10, 2008, in San Diego, California by 'Hydra Technologies of Mexico' in AUVSI (Association for Unmanned Vehicle Systems International) North America 2008.
-E1 Gavilán was also presented at the Farnborough Airshow on July 14.
+The Gavilán was unveiled on June 10 2008, at the Association for Unmanned Vehicle Systems International (AUVSI) North America 2008 event in San Diego, California.
+The airplane was also displayed at the Farnborough Airshow on July 14 2008.

 Description

 The Gavilán is a multipurpose reusable unmanned aerial system for surveillance.
-This airplane is faster and takes less space than the S4 Ehécatl.
+It's faster and requires less space compared to the S4 Ehécatl.

 The plane's main feature is that it does not rely on a runway for takeoff, making it easier to maneuver on uneven terrain by the help of manual control.

-The aircraft has a 90-minutes flight autonomy, and controlled by a single user by means of a portable GCS.
+The aircraft has a 90-minutes flight autonomy, and is controlled by a single user by means of a portable Ground Control Station(GCS).

 The system was developed by the Mexican Federal Government, Nafinsa and academic or scientific institutions such as CONACYT, Instituto Politécnico Nacional, Universidad Autónoma de Guadalajara and ITESO.